 2nd May 2017 UPNG Infection prevention and control including TB IC Ferguson– presentation The incredible story of Dr Ignaz Semmelweis in Vienna, Austria.
 Hand Hygiene Australia- education resource page – see the Hand Hygiene Dance from Geneva demonstrate the 5 Moments and ‘Glen’s … Continue reading

 The online Field Epidemiological Manual is an essential resource.
 Here are the 10 steps, and 10 pitfalls list we went through.
 This is a great survey of the wider topic from a local leading thinker: Outbreak-insights-looke-2012.
 EpiInfo is the free CDC software … Continue reading

 What is included as part of Standard Precautions?
-Essentially SP are a base level contact precaution model – preventing transmission by Direct or Indirect contact modes.
-The assumption is also made that all blood/body fluids are potentially infectious and measures … Continue reading
+SP protect healthcare staff and patients from infection transmission via Direct or Indirect contact modes.
+The assumption is made that all blood/body fluids are potentially infectious and PPE measures should be taken … Continue reading

 Global status of AMR with focus on PNG Medical Symposium Sept 2015 Why does AMR matter?
 Antimicrobial resistance kills- mortality higher for resistant pathogens AMR hampers the control of infectious diseases – prolonged infectivity – eg. MDR-TB AMR increases the … Continue reading

 Room temperature bubble-through water chambers for patient oxygen supply are an infection hazard and do not provide significant humidification!

 These commonly used devices are usually contaminated with environmental Gram negative bacteria that like moist environments – eg. Pseudomonas species, Alcaligenes, coliforms and other.
 These organisms may be multi-resistant.
 The physics of humidification show that these room temperature devices do NOT … Continue reading